Melbourne Cricket Ground, Melbourne, Victoria © AFL Media

 A stone's throw from the MCG is Melbourne Park, made up of the Rod Laver and Hisense arenas.
 The Rod Laver Arena is home to the annual Australian Open tennis Grand Slam tournament.
 Hisense Arena is a multi-purpose venue that hosts basketball, netball and cycling.

-Cheer on one and all at rectangular AAMI Park, where you could see National Rugby League side Melbourne Storm; rugby union team Melbourne Rebels; or A-League football (soccer) teams Melbourne Victory and Melbourne Heart.
+Cheer on one and all at rectangular AAMI Park, where you can join in the excitement of National Rugby League, rugby union and A-League football (soccer).
+Cheer on the home teams: Melbourne Storm, Melbourne Rebels, Melbourne Victory and Melbourne Heart.

 See the Parade of Champions

 The Yarra Park precinct surrounding the sporting stadiums is a green expanse perfect for a stroll along the Yarra River.
 Follow a trail of statues of Australian sporting heroes on the Tattersall's Parade of Champions, which celebrates elite sportsmen and women who have competed at the MCG.

 How to experience it: The statues are on display all year round, so if you aren’t going to a game and simply fancy a stroll along the river this is one is for you!

 Birrarung Marr is a major park near the MCG, named by the Wurundjeri Aboriginal people who originally lived in the area.
 It features many sculptures and artworks celebrating Victoria’s Aboriginal culture.